techfromsage/aspire-moodle-integration/moodle-block-plugin/README.md

 ## Pre-requisites

 A running Moodle instance.
 This block has been tested against Moodle 2.4.x, 2.5.x and v2.6.x It has not been tested against any other version.
-The 1.x version of the Moodle Block code resides in this repository, but is no longer maintained.
-No version 1.x code is included in the version 2.4 tar file.

 Our test environment was the Bitnami Moodle Stack (http://bitnami.org/stack/moodle) running in a local virtual machine.